tectonic-typesetting/tectonic-texlive-bundles/bundles/README.md

  - `.*\.log`: Ignore all paths ending in `.log`
  - `fonts`: Nothing will match this pattern.
 All paths begin with at least a `/`
  - `/fonts`: Only the file `/fonts` will match this pattern.
 Subfiles of a directory called `fonts` will *not* match, because the whole string must match.
 The correct way to ignore the `fonts` directory is with the pattern `/fonts/.*`.

+## Adding files: `include/`

+Any files in this directory will be added to the bundle.
+Subdirectories are traversed and ignored (we pretend the directory structure is flat).
+If a filename here conflicts with a file in TeXlive, the TeXlive version is **silently** ignored.

+Any file that ends with `.diff` is special.
+If the file selector encounters `a.diff`, it will NOT copy `a.diff` into the bundle.
+Instead, it will apply `a.diff` when it encounters a file named `a`.

+To make a diff file, run `diff <texlive-file> <modified-file>`.
+ORDER MATTERS! \
+Diffs are applied via a simple call to `patch <file> <diff>`.
+See [`select-files.py`](../scripts/select-files.py).